MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

    *  `<your-repos-directory>/WebView2Samples-master/SampleApps/WV2DeploymentVSInstallerSample/WV2DeploymentVSInstallerSample.sln` -->

-1. If prompted, install any Visual Studio workloads that are requested.
+1. **Visual Studio workloads** - If prompted, install any Visual Studio workloads that are requested.
 In a separate window or tab, see [Install Visual Studio workloads](../how-to/machine-setup.md#install-visual-studio-workloads) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue below.

    Solution Explorer shows the **WV2DeploymentVSInstallerSample** project.